wuyang1002431655/tango_with_django_19/manuscript/chapter11-redux.md

 #User Authentication with Django-Registration-Redux {#chapter-redux}

-There are numerous add-on applications that have been developed that provide login, registration and authentication mechanisms.
-Since most applications will provide such facilitaties there is little point re-writing / re-inventing the urls, views, and templates.
-In this chapter, we are going to use the package `django-registration-redux` to provide these facilities.
-This will mean we will need re-factor our code - however, it will provide with some experience of using external applications, how easily they can be plugged into your Django project, along with login facilities with all the bells and whistles.
-It will also make our application much cleaner.

-I> ###Note
-I>
-I> This chapter is not necessary.
-You can skip it, but we will be I> assuming that you have upgraded the authentication mechanisms, in I> subsequent chapters.
+In a previous chapter, we added in login and registration functionality by manually coding up the urls, views and templates.
+However, such functionality is common to many web application so developers have crated numerous add-on applications that can be included in your Django project to reduce the amount of code required to provide login, registration, one-step and two-step authentication, password change, password recovery, etc. In this chapter, we are going to use the package `django-registration-redux` to provide these facilities.

+This will mean we will need re-factor our code to remove the login and registration functionality we previously created, and then setup and configure our project to include the `django-registration-redux` application.
+This chapter also will provide  you with some experience of using external applications and show you how easily they can be plugged into your Django project.

 ##Setting up Django Registration Redux